Department of Health and Kinesiology

 The requirements for admission to the M.S. in Kinesiology program are as follows:

-- Applicants must meet requirements for admission to the College of Graduate Studies, including GPA and GRE/MAT requirements specific to the College of Education and Human Performance.
+- Applicants must meet requirements for admission to the College of Graduate Studies, including GPA and GRE requirements specific to the College of Education and Human Performance.

 - Applicants must have demonstrated a high-level of professional and ethical conduct during their academic career to date.